alisongh/alisongh.github.io/_posts/2021-02-02-SIADS-501-Being-a-data-scientist.md

 If he doesn&#39;t have time to do the live interview, then I will send out the question list (no more than 10 questions) by email and he just needs to write down those answers.

 If he doesn&#39;t want to do any kinds of interviews, I will watch the video on youtube he created, called _What REALLY is Data Science?
 Told by a Data Scientist_ and finishing the assignment.

+#### Reading Responses

+- **Chapter 2 - Business Problems and Data Science Solutions**

+1. &quot;Think carefully about the problem to be solved and about the use scenario.&quot; Remember that each business decision-making problem or concern is unique.
+They come with diverse goals, constraints, and considerations.
+Don&#39;t try to use only one tool or way to solve a problem. _ **Problem Formulation - Maxim** _

+1. Ask &quot;why?&quot; and &quot;so what?&quot; after every answer you&#39;ve got.
+The more meaningful questions you raised, the more accurate tool or model you will make.
+In the real world, there are profusion variables and keys waiting to be used.
+It is impossible to use them all and critical to keep asking &quot;why?&quot; and &quot;so what?&quot; when I screen them.
+For example, if I decided to use &quot;the length of the personal statement&quot; to the project, I will ask &quot;why do I believe this variable is essential to the project?&quot; If I don&#39;t use it, how does it affect the model?
+Moreover, these questions help you to shrink the cost of time of data collection and cleaning. _ **Data collection and cleaning - Question** _